Yahoo shares rise as board meets and considers sale of Web business

 Yahoo's board is weighing the sale of the Internet business at a three-day board meeting starting on Wednesday, a source familiar with the matter told Reuters.
 The board did not reach a decision on Wednesday and will continue discussions on Thursday, CNBC reported.

-Chief Executive Officer Marissa Mayer's attempts to revive the traditional business have born little fruit, and almost all of Yahoo's market capitalization of about $34 billion is ascribed to its stakes in Chinese e-commerce company Alibaba Holding Group Ltd and Yahoo Japan Corp.
+Chief Executive Officer Marissa Mayer's attempts to revive the traditional business have born little fruit, and almost all of Yahoo's market capitalization of about $34 billion is ascribed to its stakes in Chinese e-commerce company Alibaba Holding Group Ltd (BABA.N) and Yahoo Japan Corp (4689.T).

 A separate Alibaba stake would be expected to be more highly valued by the market, but investors want to avoid a massive tax bill in the process.
 Selling the traditional business is seen as one way possibly to achieve that.